Nimlar/repubcal/README.md

 * To get the today information

-`python revolcal.py`
+`python repubcal.py`

 * To get day information with an offset from today

-`python revolcal.py -1` to print yesterday info, `python revolcal.py 2` to print after tomorrow info.
+`python repubcal.py -1` to print yesterday info, `python repubcal.py 2` to print after tomorrow info.

 * To get any day information:

-`python revolcal.py 2016 5 31`, will display republican calendar information of of Tuesday 31 May 2016
+`python repubcal.py 2016 5 31`, will display republican calendar information of of Tuesday 31 May 2016

 * To run the internal test
-`python revolcal.py test`
+`python repubcal.py test`
 Note the 1798-09-22 date that is not correct.

 ## Usage as module.
-The `revolcal` module define a new class RDate (a sub class of datetime.date)
+The `repubcal` module define a new class RDate (a sub class of datetime.date)

 Only interesting part in this new class is the new `%r?` descriptors of the `format()` method.